 Research

 Using multi-wavelength JWST imaging of both ALMA and SCUBA-2 detected SMGs we can constrain their rest-frame near-infrared emission.
-With this unique view of the galaxies, we can begin to discern their differences to less active typical star-forming galaxies at the same epoch and the origin of their extreme properties.
-Our recent study of the AS2COSMOS and AS2UDS SMGs observed with JWST as part of the PRIMER project can be found here here.
+With this unique view of the galaxies, we can begin to discern their differences to less active typical star-forming galaxies at the same epoch and begin to define the origin of their dust reservoirs and unique properties.
+Our recent study of the dust rich galaxies in the AS2COSMOS and AS2UDS surveys as observed with JWST as part of the PRIMER project can be found here here.

 MIDIS: MIRI Deep Imaging Survey (ID #1283):